GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A curved sword reaching out 4 feet.
 If used with two hands, it gains a +1 bonus for the purpose of determining critical hits.
 It is a proper cavalry weapon.
 If name is known, *it gains a +1 bonus to attack rolls*.

+**Demon Wind Disc**
+$6,5000 , 1.75 lbs.
+Chakram
+When the user presses attack with this weapon, or performs an aimed attack with it, the user may *take on 1d4+1 points of spell sickness to have two illusory shirukens which look identical head towards the target of the attack as well.
+One will inflict a psychic attack and the other a necrotic, but both benefit from any chakram weapon training the user possesses.
+The shiruken attacks are resolved in the order desired by the user*.
+If user has warrior weapon mastery with chakrams, the real shiruken will inflict a cutting attack if in optimal range instead of a charkram attack.

 **Dimaye** (*unique*)
 $2,600, 3 lbs.
 Longsword